SabaAsgarian/Simple-ReactSite/README.md

 - Created - 2024-08-24

-- Technologies Used - Html , Css , Tailwind , JavaScript
+- Technologies Used - Html , Css , Tailwind , React

 - Hooks Used : useState